Constantine the Great: Historiography

 These later accounts were more willing to present Constantine as a genuine convert to Christianity.
 Norman H. Baynes began a historiographic tradition with Constantine the Great and the Christian Church (1929) which presents Constantine as a committed Christian, reinforced by Andreas Alföldi's The Conversion of Constantine and Pagan Rome (1948), and Timothy Barnes's Constantine and Eusebius (1981) is the culmination of this trend.
 Barnes' Constantine experienced a radical conversion which drove him on a personal crusade to convert his empire.
 Charles Matson Odahl's Constantine and the Christian Empire (2004) takes much the same tack.
 In spite of Barnes' work, arguments continue over the strength and depth of Constantine's religious conversion.
 Certain themes in this school reached new extremes in T. G. Elliott's The Christianity of Constantine the Great (1996), which presented Constantine as a committed Christian from early childhood.
 Paul Veyne's 2007 work Quand notre monde est devenu chrétien holds a similar view which does not speculate on the origin of Constantine's Christian motivation, but presents him as a religious revolutionary who fervently believed that he was meant "to play a providential role in the millenary economy of the salvation of humanity".
-Peter Heather argues that it is most plausible that Constantine had been a Christian considerably before 312 – possibly even for his entire life – with the public timeline of events instead reflecting his "coming out" as Christian in stages as doing so became politically viable.
-As a parallel illustrating the cogency of this interpretation, Heather gestures to the later conversion of Constantine's nephew Julian from Christianity to Hellenism, after which he practiced in secret for a decade.
+Peter Heather argues that Constantine's father Constantius was probably a closet Christian who brought his son up in the religion, and that Constantine concealed his adherence so long as it was politically dangerous, gradually "coming out" in stages as he became more dominant.